-Section A outlines Wyoming's plan for meeting the requirements under Title 1, Part A of ESEA as amended by ESSA.
+Section A outlines Wyoming's plan for meeting the requirements under Title 1, Part A of the Elementary and Secondary Education Act (ESEA) as amended by the Every Student Succeeds Act (ESSA).
 The components included in this section are intended to maintain and enhance an accountability system that meets the needs of Wyoming schools, districts, educators, students, parents, and local communities.
 The similarities between the already existing state accountability model under the Wyoming Accountability in Education Act (WAEA) and the proposed accountability model for ESSA are represented by the inclusion of the same indicators for both, where applicable.
-During this public comment period, the Wyoming Department of Education (WDE) will convene the Advisory Committee and work with the State Board of Education (SBE) to convene the Professional Judgment Panel (PJP) to refine the indicators that will meet the requirements for both accountability models to ensure Wyoming schools operate under a single, coherent system.